An Annual Review

 Part II – Review mission – vision – purpose – values – goals

-• Review the vision identified in your strategic plan – what the world will look like if you succeed in your mission to solve a problem.
+• Review your vision.
+What the world will look like if you succeed in your mission to solve a problem.
 What goal choices will produce value and move you closer to your vision?
-Are your goals innovative and audacious?
-Are they big enough while still being realistic?
-Are you undertaking too much or not enough?
-How can you move from good to great?
-Find more tools at the Brand & Purpose Toolkit.

 Part III – Review your system, routine, and workspace